Juniper/terraform-provider-apstra/docs/data-sources/asn_pool.md

 subcategory: ""
 description: |-
   This data source provides details of a specific ASN Pool.
   At least one optional attribute is required.
-It is incumbent upon the user to ensure the lookup criteria matches exactly one ASN Pool.
-Matching zero or more ASN Pools will produce an error.
 ---

 # apstra_asn_pool (Data Source)

 This data source provides details of a specific ASN Pool.

 At least one optional attribute is required.
-It is incumbent upon the user to ensure the lookup criteria matches exactly one ASN Pool.
-Matching zero or more ASN Pools will produce an error.

 ## Example Usage